victorg1991/liferay-docs/develop/tutorials/articles/mobile/01-android-apps-with-liferay-screens/07-creating-android-screenlets.markdown

             return view;
         }

+- `createInteractor`: Instantiates the Screenlet's Interactor.
+For example, Add Bookmark Screenlet's `createInteractor` method calls the `AddBookmarkInteractorImpl` constructor to create a new instance of this
+  Interactor:

         @Override
         protected AddBookmarkInteractor createInteractor(String actionName) {
             return new AddBookmarkInteractorImpl(getScreenletId());
         }

+- `onUserAction`: Retrieves any data the user has entered in the View, and starts the Screenlet's server operation via an Interactor instance.
+If your Screenlet doesn't take user input, then this method only needs to do the latter.

+    The example Add Bookmark Screenlet takes user input (the bookmark's URL and title), so its `onUserAction` method must retrieve this data.
+This method does so via a View Model instance it retrieves with the `getViewModel()` method.
+The `onUserAction` method then calls the Interactor's `addBookmark` method with the user input.
+If this operation fails, `onUserAction` calls the listener's `onAddBookmarkFailure` method with the `Exception`:

         @Override
         protected void onUserAction(String userActionName, AddBookmarkInteractor interactor, Object... args) {